Finn M. W. Caspersen: Personal life

 In 1967, Caspersen married Barbara Warden Morris, the daughter of Samuel Wheeler Morris Jr. (1918–1995) and Eleanor May Jones (1919–2011), one of Philadelphia's socially prominent Main Line families.
 They were married for 42 years.
 Caspersen met his wife when she was an undergraduate student at Wellesley College.
 She later obtained a masters and doctoral degree from Drew University, submitting a masters thesis on Henry David Thoreau's Walden, and a doctoral dissertation on the works of Willa Cather.
 For several years, Barbara Caspersen has served on the university's board of trustees and currently serves in an emeritus capacity.
 The Caspersens had two homes in New Jersey—in Andover and Bernardsville in areas described as "in New Jersey horse country", a 6,500-square-foot waterfront estate Westerly, Rhode Island, and a residence in Jupiter Island, Florida.
 The couple had four sons, Finn M. W. Caspersen Jr., Erik M. W. Caspersen, Samuel M. W. Caspersen, and Andrew W. W. Caspersen.
 All four of his sons were graduated from Harvard Law School.
 Pulitzer Prize-winning journalist and Harvard alumnus Daniel Golden, in a book criticizing the role of privilege and wealth at elite colleges, attributed their admission to the prestigious law school to their father's generosity.
 Caspersen served as an officer in the United States Coast Guard.
 He was a member of the Knickerbocker Club, an exclusive, upper-class, men-only social club on New York City's Upper East Side.

-Caspersen was a talented equestrian in carriage driving, winning three national championships and representing the United States at three world championships.
+Caspersen was a talented equestrian in combined driving, winning three national championships and representing the United States at three world championships.
 In 1985, he won the four-in-hand carriage driving competition at the Royal Windsor Horse Show in the United Kingdom and later was an honorary lifetime officer of the show.
 According to Sports Illustrated, Caspersen, described as "portly and patrician, tall and splendidly erect, with a lot of beef in his jowls" recalled being asked by Queen Elizabeth II at the awards ceremony about his role in driving his team of Holsteiners: "I told her it was to lower the carriage's center of gravity, ...
 She looked at my midriff and said I was well suited for the job."

 He was the father of Andrew Caspersen and three other sons.